-Ecommerce SEO is a set of optimization techniques that enable your website to rank higher in search results.
+Ecommerce search engine optimization is a set of optimization techniques that enable your website to rank higher in search results.
 SEO for ecommerce enables you to appear in more relevant search results, which enables you to drive more traffic, leads, and sales to grow your store online.

 Why does SEO matter for ecommerce?

-Now that you have the answer to “what is ecommerce SEO,” you’re probably wondering why it matters.
+Now that you have the answer to “what is SEO for ecommerce,” you’re probably wondering why it matters.
 Why should you invest in an ecommerce SEO strategy?

 Here are four reasons why SEO matters for ecommerce:

 Now that you have answers to “what is ecommerce SEO,” and “why does SEO matter for ecommerce,” it’s time to dive in and get started!
-Check out these 12 ecommerce SEO best practices to boost visibility for your online store!
+Check out these 12 ecommerce search engine optimization best practices to boost visibility for your online store!